LONG-9621/Image_stitching/README.md

 5. If you want to compare images - run the python script "validate.py"

 All stitched images are gonna be in 'stitched_images' folder

+### Steps to take if you only want to stitch two parts of an image:
+1. Clone the project
+2. Populate folders 'left' and 'right' with images you want to stitch.
+In 'left' folder - put left part of images, in 'right' folder put right part of images
+3. Run the R script

+All stitched images are gonna be in 'stitched_images' folder

 ## DO NOT EDIT FOLDER NAMES